kartik-v/bootstrap-fileinput/README.md

 The [master branch](https://github.com/kartik-v/bootstrap-fileinput/tree/master) can be used for installation using plain `bootstrap` dependency.

 ## Installation

+### Using NPM
+You can use the `npm` package manager to install.
+Run:

+    npm install bootstrap-fileinput

 ### Using Bower
 You can use the `bower` package manager to install.
 Run: